-It is increasingly uncommon to find a head coach who negotiates their own transfers and Antonio Conte must work in conjunction with Michael Emenalo and Marina Granovskaia when it comes to strengthening his squad.
+It is increasingly uncommon to find a head coach who negotiates their own transfers and Antonio Conte worked in conjunction with Emenalo and club director Marina Granovskaia until the former decided to quit on Monday.

-The duo have made headlines all summer long for the wrong reasons, though, as Chelsea appeared to struggle in seal deals for several transfer targets.
+The duo made headlines all summer long for the wrong reasons as Chelsea appeared to struggle to seal deals for several key transfer targets.

-Conte's relationship with the pair has also been called into question on several occasions, prompting rumours that he might quit or be sacked because of internal disputes over player recruitment.
-These reports have been dismissed but, interstingly, when pressed on the issue, Conte conceded that tension between a coach and his directors is a normal state of affairs at a major club.
+Conte's relationship with them has also been called into question, prompting rumours that the Italian might quit or be sacked because of internal disputes over player recruitment.

-But is the criticism aimed at Emenalo and Granovskaia justified?
-Goal investigates below
+But has the criticism aimed at both the Nigerian and Granovskaia been justified?
+Goal investigates.

-Promoted to the board of directors, alongside the likes of the club chairman Bruce Buck and fellow director Eugene Tenenbaum, in 2010, she is a skilled negotiator, as she speaks several European languages.
+Promoted to the board of directors - where she sits alongside the likes of the club chairman Bruce Buck and fellow director Eugene Tenenbaum - in 2010, she is a skilled negotiator and speaks several European languages.

-Emenalo has slightly less power than Granovskaia but he is often seen at Chelsea's training ground, a key component in the club's operational activity with Conte and the first team.
-He helps to identify transfer targets, alongside Conte, and provide data before a final decision is made.
+Emenalo had slightly less power than Granovskaia but was often seen at Chelsea's training ground and was a key component in the club's operational activity with Conte and the first team.

-He also overseas the hugely successful academy at Cobham Training Centre and the club's loan policy, which is as lucrative as it is controversial.
+He also oversaw the hugely successful academy at Cobham Training Centre and the club's loan policy, which has been as lucrative as it is controversial.

-Emenalo is now the technical director but he was the assistant first team coach while Avram Grant was in charge and was the head of opposition scouting before that.
+Emenalo rose to the position of technical director after being appointed assistant first-team coach while Avram Grant was in charge.
+He was the head of opposition scouting before that.

 He is a former Nigeria international and represented his country at the World Cup in 1994.

-Conte recently signed a new deal with the Blues but the new contract didn't extend his stay at Stamford Bridge but mere but earn him a pay-rise.
+And while Conte recently signed a new deal with the Blues, it did not extend his stay at Stamford Bridge but merely earned him a pay rise.

-Fernando Llorente, finally, picked Tottenham over Chelsea on deadline day, even after the club had been tracking him since the winter transfer window around eight months prior.
+Fernando Llorente picked Tottenham over Chelsea on deadline day, even though the Blues had been tracking him since the winter transfer window.

-Elsewhere, Juventus Alex Sandro never made the trip from Turin to London, despite the Blues' best efforts to agree a £60m deal with the Bianconeri.
+And Juventus wing-back Alex Sandro never made the trip from Turin to London despite the Blues' best efforts to agree a £60m deal with the Bianconeri.

 All things considered, it's fair to say that Chelsea's transfer window wasn't a total success.